neurobridge-dev/NeuroBridge/README.md

 - This repository ia also connected with [Netlify](https://www.netlify.com/) for the ease of use.
 - To have the website running as intended:
     1. Get an OpenAI API key and save it as it can be viewed only once.
 [How to get OpenAI key](https://medium.com/@lorenzozar/how-to-get-your-own-openai-api-key-f4d44e60c327).
     2. Add the API key as an enviornment variable in Netlify.
-The variable name is *< add name >* and the place holder has been created.
+The variable name is *OPENAI_KEY* and the place holder has been created.
     [Edit enviornment variables in Netlify](https://docs.netlify.com/environment-variables/get-started/#update-variables-with-the-netlify-ui).
-- Once the above step has been completed, the chatbot can be used via [website]().
+- Once the above step has been completed, the chatbot can be used via [neurobridgebot.netlify.app](neurobridgebot.netlify.app).

 ## Technologies Used